 A valid ID must be presented with signature captured of the person meeting the child at the time of pickup.
 Delta will refuse to release the child to any person other than the individual named for pick up.

 Delta asks that the parent or adult picking up the child to arrive to the destination airport two hours prior to the scheduled arrival in order to have enough time to get a gate pass.
-If for some reason the person changes who is designated to pick up the child, you should call Delta to provide new information.
+If for some reason the person changes who is designated to pick up the child, they should call Delta to provide new information.

 The parent or guardian picking up the child will also have to sign an acceptance of responsibility form.